Coronavirus disease (COVID-19): Border information for business

 Release of goods regulated by other government departments

-As of , release requests submitted using the OGD legacy service options will be rejected with an error message of “Invalid Function Type Code”.
-Transactions that are submitted using these service options prior to that date will still be processed.
+Release requests submitted using the OGD legacy service options will be rejected with an error message of “Invalid Function Type Code”.
+Transactions that were submitted using these service options prior to , will still be processed.

 Please refer to Customs Notice 20-21 for the release service options that remain available to you.